Convergence rates for estimating multivariate scale mixtures of uniform densities: Hellinger accuracy of

 \section{Hellinger accuracy of $\smumle$}

-We are now ready to state our results on the Hellinger accuracy of $\smud$ to the true $p_0 \in \smud$.
-Our main result is the following which proves the conjecture of PW under the assumptions stated in the Introduction section ($p_0$ has compact support $[0, M]^d$ and is bounded from above and below by positive constants on $[0, M]^d$).
+We now present our results on the Hellinger‐distance accuracy of $\smumle$ relative to the true density $p_0 \in \smud$.
+The centerpiece is Theorem \ref{jrec}, from which several natural consequences follow—most notably Corollary \ref{conjlowbou}, which confirms the PW conjecture under the three assumptions (CS, UB, and LB) introduced in the introduction.